Deep Blue Sea 3: Production

 Work began on the film in the summer of 2019.
 The film wrapped production in May 2020.

 Release

+Home media

-The film was released on July 28, 2020 on Digital HD by Warner Bros.
+The film was released on July 28, 2020, on Digital HD by Warner Bros.
 Home Entertainment, and was released on Blu-ray and DVD on August 25.

 Reception

+Critical response

 On Rotten Tomatoes the film has an approval rating of 73% based on reviews from 15 critics, with an average rating of 5.6/10.
 Meagan Navarro of Bloody Disgusting expressed that while the film cannot be considered good by conventional standards, it was nonetheless enjoyable.